Does the thought of college interviews make you sweat? No need for that.

 How can someone differentiate themselves in an interview?

-Emphasize what makes you unique.
+If you’re wondering how to prepare for the Stanford interview, emphasize what makes you unique.
 Hundreds of thousands of students do the same sports or extracurricular activities, so there are certain aspects of one’s high school career that don’t stand out.
 What defines you that might be different from others?
 Have you done an obscure extracurricular activity that your interviewer might not know about?
 Have you done unique research or taken a class that is not typical, and if so, how can you convey how passionate you are about this?

 How can a student infuse knowledge about a school without seeming like they’re reciting the website?

 Do research about the specific program you’d like to apply to.
 Is there a professor’s research that you’re interested in that you can discuss?
 What makes the major program unique at the school you’re applying to? (e.g. specific concentrations?
 Research opportunities?
 A center dedicated to this topic?)
-Do they have clubs relevant to the clubs you participate in in high school?
+Do they have clubs relevant to the clubs you participate in during high school?
 Be sure not to mention family members going to the school, the geographic location of the school, or generic facts about the school.

-What are your best interview tips?
+What are your best college and Stanford interview tips?

 - Come up with potential questions and outline your answers beforehand so that you’re not caught by surprise and can quickly think of responses to the interview questions.